ix-ax/AXOpen/src/simatic1500/ctrl/README.md

 ## IxObject

-IxObject is the base class for any other classes of ix.framework.
+IxObject is the base class for any other classes of AXOpen.
 It provides access to the parent IxObject and the IxContext in which it was initialized.

 ```mermaid